-- 39.14 Each lap completed while the safety car is deployed will be counted as a race lap. - 39.15 If the safety car is still deployed at the beginning of the last lap, or is deployed during the last lap, it will enter the pit lane at the end of the lap and the cars will take the chequered flag as normal without overtaking. - 39.16 Under certain circumstances the race may be started behind the safety car or resumed in accordance with Article 42.5(a).
-In either case, at the ten minute signal its orange lights will be illuminated, this being the signal to the drivers that the race will be started (or resumed) behind the safety car.
+- 39.14 Each lap completed while the safety car is deployed will be counted as a race lap, except the first lap when the procedure set out in 39.16 is followed (see also Article 5.3). - 39.15 If the safety car is still deployed at the beginning of the last lap, or is deployed during the last lap, it will enter the pit lane at the end of the lap and the cars will take the chequered flag as normal without overtaking. - 39.16 If track conditions are considered unsuitable to start the race at the scheduled time the start of the formation lap may take place behind the safety car.
+If this is the case, at the ten minute signal its orange lights will be illuminated, this being the signal to the drivers that the formation lap will be started behind the safety car.
 At the same time this will be confirmed to all teams via the official messaging system.

 When the green lights are illuminated the safety car will leave the grid and all drivers must follow in grid order, no more than ten car lengths apart, and must respect the pit lane speed limit until they pass pole position.
-During a race start there will be no formation lap and the race will start when the green lights are illuminated.
+The safety car will continue until conditions are considered suitable for racing.